yizheng1709/weeb-out/README.md

 ```

 The backend of this single page application runs on a Rails API.
 Move down to the anime_api directory.
+I do not recommend dropping the database as it was done with scraping and due to HTTP request limit, it has to be done page by page.
+However, the seeds.rb file will allow you to scrape more anime if needed.

 ```
 cd backend/anime_api